 It was always assumed that “speed to lead” was an important factor in sales engagement, and now there’s research to back that claim, courtesy of a sweeping study from the Telfer School of Management and a leading sales engagement company.
 Contacting a lead within the first hour gives you an exponentially better chance of engagement (the sweet spot seems to be between 10 and 60 minutes, actually).

 And once that first contact is made, don’t wait a week to follow up, like a salesperson of old might have done.
-And don’t give up after only a couple attempts.
+And don’t give up after only a couple of attempts.
 Studies show that persistence pays off in lead follow up – between five and 12 contacts.

 Use Lead Tracking Software & Queue Based Routing